 What is Peyronie's disease?

 Peyronie's disease is an abnormal curvature of the penis caused by scar tissue in the erectile tissue.
 Because the scar tissue prevents straightening of the penis, the curvature is most obvious during an erection.
-The curvature may be so severe that it prevents penetration during intercourse.
+The curvature may cause pain for the person or their partner, or it may be so severe that it prevents penetration during intercourse.

 Peyronie's disease usually affects men who are 50 and older.

 Although the exact cause of Peyronie's disease is unknown, some experts think the scarring may be caused by minor injuries to the penis during sexual intercourse.
 Peyronie's disease is not caused by cancer and does not increase the risk of cancer.
 It is not caused by sexually transmitted infections (STIs).

 Symptoms of Peyronie's disease may develop slowly or suddenly.
 Common symptoms include:

 - A lump or thickening along the shaft of the penis that is most noticeable when the penis is soft (flaccid).